catalyst-network/Catalyst/README.md

 ### Documentation

-Our current docs can be found on our [wiki](https://github.com/catalyst-network/Catalyst.Node/wiki).
-If you're interested in helping us write more, please open an issue or a PR.
+Our api docs can be found on our documentation site [https://catalyst-network.github.io/Catalyst.Framework/](https://catalyst-network.github.io/Catalyst.Framework)

 ## Install